 The Effects of Short-term Immersion on Heritage Speakers of Spanish -Update

-Since 2014, I have been the Director of Rutgers University Summer Service-Learning program in Rosario, Argentina.
+In 2016, I was the Director of Rutgers University Summer Service-Learning program in Rosario, Argentina.
 For three weeks each summer, Rutgers University students, from various backgrounds work closely with the Universidad del Centro Educativo Latinoamericano (UCEL) and El Centro de la Comunidad La Paz (La Paz) to experience first-hand the challenges and complexities facing impoverished schools and communities in Argentina.
 Students prepare lessons on social issues (e.g., bullying) and support teachers in the primary and secondary school classrooms.
 The schools are located in a marginalized neighborhood where many students live below the poverty line in unstable family situations.
 You can learn more about the program here.